‘The Young And The Restless’ Spoilers: Reed Demands The Truth While Jack Avoids It

 The Young and the Restless spoilers for Tuesday, April 24, indicate that Reed demands answers that Victoria cannot give and Jack returns to power at Jabot with Kyle hot on his heels.

 According to Soaps.com, a distraught Reed (Tristan Lake Leabu) demands answers from his mother, Victoria (Amelia Heinle).
-He just learned the somewhat unbelievable news that his dad tried to kill his grandfather and, too his surprise, his grandmother, Nikki (Melody Thomas Scott).
+He just learned the somewhat unbelievable news that his dad tried to kill his grandfather and, too his surprise, his grandmother, Nikki (Melody Thomas Scott) confirmed it.
 Now, he wants to know what happened to his dad, J.T.
 (Thad Luckinbill).
 For some reason, Victoria seems incredibly confident that J.T. will never come back to Genoa City, and something about her attitude seems fishy to Reed.

 Perhaps the teen can succeed where Victor (Eric Braeden) and Paul (Doug Davidson) failed, but for now, that seems unlikely.
 More likely than not, Reed will end up with more questions than answers based on whatever lies Victoria decides to tell him to keep her role in J.T.’s death a secret for another day.